m-mwangi/maternAI/README.md

 Access the Locust interface via the link in your terminal, configure the user load, and analyze the response times.

 ![Screenshot (18)](https://github.com/user-attachments/assets/8f33a894-71c5-4d6a-8745-0e59f5af6109)

-## Contribution Guidelines
-Feel free to fork the repository and submit pull requests for improvements or bug fixes.